Connect with others who understand.

 Written by Torrey Kim

-Although as many as 13 million people1 in the U.S. live with hidradenitis suppurativa, not every health care provider has a strong understanding of the condition.
-Some people have to see multiple physicians before they are definitively diagnosed with HS.
+Some people have to see multiple physicians before they’re definitively diagnosed with HS.
 One study found the average time span from first symptom to diagnosis is 10 years.2

 Have you found a great HS doctor?
 Comment below to share how you found your HS care team.